-Full details of the procedures for summative assessment are given in the Examination Conventions and Regulations.
 Examination conventions are the formal record of the specific assessment standards for the course or courses to which they apply.
 They set out how your examined work will be marked and how the resulting marks will be used to arrive at a final result and classification of your award.
 They include information on: marking and classification criteria, scaling of marks, progression, resits, use of viva voce examinations, penalties for late submission, and penalties for over-length work.
-The examination conventions and regulations can be found on Canvas; you should read these carefully before embarking on any examined work.